tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 slice policy capable interior nodes, as well as, slice policy incapable interior nodes.

-The network slice may encompass one or more administrative domains; for example, an organization's intranet or an ISP.
-The administration of the network is responsible for ensuring that adequate network resources are provisioned and/or reserved to support the SLAs offered by the network end-to-end.
+The network slice may encompass one or more domains administered by a provider.
+For example, an organization's intranet or an ISP.
+The network provider is responsible for ensuring that adequate network resources are provisioned and/or reserved to support the SLAs offered by the network end-to-end.

 ### Slice Policy Edge Nodes